Looking for dancing lessons from one of the top dance studios in Stamford, CT?

 (LPAC) is a professional dance studio that offers dance classes for ages 3

-Competition Team, Hip Hop's Finest and LPAC’S Jr. Hip Hop Troupe, Kool Kidz.
-Professional dance lessons are available in both group settings as well as
+Preparatory Company, Hip Hop's Finest, Kool Kidz Jr. Hip Hop Troupe,

+Program.
+Professional dance lessons are available in both group settings as well

 Janet Jackson, Paula Abdul, Quincy Jones and Debbie Allen.
 He has appeared in